 WELCOME TO WCSU COUNSELING SERVICES

-The Counseling Center Web Site is designed for educational purposes only.
+The Counseling Services Web Site is designed for educational purposes only.
 You should not rely on this information as a substitute for personal medical or psychological attention, diagnosis or face to face treatment.
 If you are concerned about your mental health, it is recommended that you consult a mental health provider immediately and do not wait for an electronic response from web page professionals or from the Counseling Services staff.